 Fault finding

-The addon follows the following process:
+The addon follows the following startup process:

 txtINFO ############################################################ INFO Inverter serial number '*1234' INFO ############################################################

-Connect to the MQQT server
+Connect to the MQTT server

 Publish the discovery data for Home Assistant, and also remove discovery data if required